cn-uofbasel/ccn-lite/tutorial/tutorial.md

         case NFNStringValue(s) => splitCount(s)
         case NFNIntValue(i) => 1
         case _ => {
-          val errorMessage = s"$ccnName can only be applied to values of type NFNBinaryDataValue and not $args" throw new NFNServiceArgumentException(errorMessage)
+          val str = s"$ccnName can only be applied to values of type NFNBinaryDataValue and not $args" throw new NFNServiceArgumentException(str)
         }
       }).sum
     )